MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-232-Regulation-ST-General-Rules-Regulations-Electronic-Filings/subjectgroup-ECFRbb4b18809a52a60-Electronic-Filing-Requirements/section-232.101.md

 (xxvi) Form 11-K (§ 249.311 of this chapter);

-(xxvii) Form 144 (§ 239.144 of this chapter), where the issuer of the securities is subject to the reporting requirements of Section 13 or 15(d) of the Exchange Act (15 U.S.C.
-78m or 78o(d), respectively);
+(xxvii) Form 144 (§ 239.144 of this chapter), where the issuer of the securities is, and has been for a period of at least 90 days immediately before the sale, subject to the reporting requirements of section 13 or 15(d) of the Exchange Act (15 U.S.C.
+78m or 78*o*(d), respectively);

 (xxviii) Periodic reports and reports with respect to distributions of primary obligations filed by: